 Breastfeeding is not always easy and can be tiring, especially at first.
-It is important to understand that difficulties may arise.
-Be comforted in the knowledge that it will get easier with time.
-There are many support services (see below) that can help you with your questions and concerns.
-Seeking expert assistance may be necessary from a Lactation Consultant, Child and Family Health Nurse or the Australian Breastfeeding Association.
+It does get easier with time.
+There are many support services that can help you with your questions and concerns.
+Ask for help from a Lactation Consultant, Child and Family Health Nurse or the Australian Breastfeeding Association.

 Breastfeeding is not supposed to hurt

-Some discomfort may be experienced in the first few days of breastfeeding however, it should be a rewarding experience and should not hurt.
-Problems such as incorrect positioning, attachment or sucking can cause pain.
-These problems can usually be solved if you seek the right help soon from support services in the community.
-See the 'breastfeeding' factsheet for more information
+You may feel some discomfort in the first few days of breastfeeding but it should be a rewarding experience and should not hurt.
+Problems like incorrect positioning, attachment or sucking can cause pain.
+These problems can usually be solved if you seek the right help from support services in the community.

 Your husband will not be excluded if you breastfeed

-You may consider that bottle-feeding will enable feeding to be shared with the father, and hence this is the best feeding option.
-Fathers need to know that cuddling, bathing and playing with your baby are all just as important for a child’s healthy development as feeding is, and he can play an important role in these.
+You may think that bottle-feeding will help feeding to be shared with the father, and that this is the best feeding option.
+Fathers need to know that cuddling, bathing and playing with your baby are all just as important for a child’s healthy development.
+Fathers can play an important role in these.
 Supporting you in your decision to breastfeed is equally important.
-If breast milk is expressed for any reason, your partner can also be of assistance by feeding the baby this milk.
+If breast milk is expressed for any reason, your partner can feed your baby this milk.

 Sources of further information

 Australian Department of Health and Aging

 Australian Breastfeeding Association Help line